Side effects

 Temporary skin problems

-During radiotherapy, the skin in the treated area may react as after a severe sunburn.
-Typically, the skin becomes red and irritated, but itching may also occur.
-These problems may occur after a few weeks.
-Armpits, groins and other areas with creases are extra sensitive.
+During radiotherapy, the skin in the treated area may react like a severe sunburn.
+The most common reaction is redness and irritation, but itching may also occur.
+These problems may disappear after a few weeks.
+The armpits, groin and other areas with skin folds are particularly sensitive.

-When washing the treated area, dab your skin with lukewarm water and pat dry.
-Do not rub and avoid highly perfumed soap or deodorant.
-There are also ointments and creams that can reduce these side effects.
-Please consult your nurse or doctor on what is appropriate for you.
+When washing the irradiated area, you can bathe the skin with lukewarm water and pat it dry.
+Do not rub and avoid strongly perfumed soap or deodorant.
+There are also ointments and creams that can provide relief.
+Ask your nurse or doctor what is appropriate to use.

-Wearing loose-fitting clothes over the treated area is recommended.
-Use fabrics that absorb moisture and keep your skin dry, since moisture can aggravate symptoms.
+It may be comfortable to wear loose clothing over the treatment area.
+Textiles that absorb moisture and keep the skin dry are helpful, as moisture can make things worse.
 Make sure the treated area is not exposed to sun or wind.

-You should also avoid shaving the treated area as it irritates the skin.
-The hair in the treated area also stops growing after some time.
+You should also avoid shaving the treated area as this irritates the skin.
+The hair in the treatment area also stops growing after some time.

-Try eating a healthy and versatile diet.
-Your body needs a lot of energy and nutrition to heal the skin.
+It is a good idea to eat as well as you can.
+The body needs a lot of energy and nutrients to heal the skin.

-Feeling tired is common during the therapy.
-Some people feel a little tired, others feel so tired that it affects their lives.
-Fatigue typically decreases a few weeks after therapy ends and then disappears completely.
+It is common to feel tired during treatment.
+Some people get a little tired, others get so tired that it affects their lives.
+Tiredness usually decreases a few weeks after treatment and then disappears completely.

-It is important to bear in mind that fatigue may have causes other than the therapy.
-It may be due to low blood counts, because you do not eat enough or have insomnia.
-You may want to consult a doctor or nurse about your fatigue.
+It is important to remember that tiredness can have other causes than the treatment.
+It could be due to low blood counts, not eating enough or difficulty sleeping.
+You may want to talk to a doctor or nurse about your feelings of tiredness.

 Nausea

-Some radiotherapy patients feel nauseous.
-Some may feel nauseous early in the therapy, others towards the end of it.
-If you are affected, there are effective medications to treat it.
+Some people who receive radiotherapy become nauseous.
+Some may feel sick early in the treatment, others towards the end of the treatment.
+If you are affected, there are effective medicines you can take.

 Late side effects